Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Bad habits creep in as if nothing changed.
 Be wary of that.
   - rumination for example, makes you think that the current scenario is different from the past ones, and that you definitely need to worry now
+  - sometimes you feel compelled by yourself to act according to your toxic habit, or else it doesn't feel "right". again, brain is a meatball hooked on patterns and habits.

 - Opportunities of growth can only be seized in the present.